 Next week, on April 24, I will present my paper Benchmarking Parity Games (missing reference) at FSEN 2015.
 The core contribution of this paper is a set of parity games that can be used for benchmarking purposes.

-While working on my PhD thesis, and several papers on parity games that are part of it, I observed that papers in the literature that discuss parity game algorithms take one of the following approaches:
+While working on my PhD thesis (missing reference), and several papers on parity games that are part of it, I observed that papers in the literature that discuss parity game algorithms take one of the following approaches:

 - the paper focuses on the theoretical complexity of the algorithm.

 - the paper describes an experimental evaluation of an algorithm, but uses a limited set of parity games for this evaluation.

 An additional observation for the second category of papers is that each paper defines its own set of parity games to do this evaluation.
 If we want to compare experimental results, for instance because we want to see whether our own algorithm or heuristic is an improvement compared to an existing algorithm, it is problematic that we cannot do so based on a standard set of games.

 In this paper, I provide a set of parity games that can be used to overcome the problem illustrated above.
 The set consists of games representing different problems: synthetic games, i.e. random games and families of games that are hard for some existing algorithms; model checking games; equivalence checking games; and games for satisfiability and validity of modal logics.

 Additionally, I describe an analysis of the games with respect to a set of structural properties, including a newly developed notion of alternation depth for parity games.
 This new notion is an attempt to more accurately describe the inherent complexity of a parity game, along the same lines as the different notions of alternation depth that exist for the modal mu-calculus.
 Details can be found in the paper.